MONDAY, OCT 5, 2016

-"The three main pillars of sustainable development include economic growth, environmental protection, and social equality....
-Economic Growth is the pillar that most groups focus on when attempting to attain more sustainable efforts and development."
-(Wikipedia).
-So "sustainability" is good for growth and vice versa.
-Given that "Equity" is the third pillar, the Brundtland Commission has been credited with reducing the number of people living on $1/day in half.
-Actually it was the exponential growth of the mostly coal-powered Chinese and Indian extractive economies beginning in the 1990's that reduced the number, not the fine words of the Commission.
-It may be that "sustainable development" is the incoherent oxymoron, feel-good buzzword, Orwellian doublethink, and pillar of corporate eco-speak it appears to be.
 Is sustainability a science?
 If so, what sort of science is it?
 PNAS Evolution and structure of sustainability science, Bettencourt and Kaur: "Therefore, an important question is whether sustainability science has indeed become a field of science."
-Science is certainly being done, sustainability scientists paid, research published, an exponentially growing number of PhDs in the field granted, but parapsychology is alive and well and success doesn't make questions go away.
+Science is certainly being done, sustainability scientists are being paid, and research published.
+An exponentially growing number of PhDs in the field are being granted, but parapsychology is alive and well and success doesn't make questions go away.

 "Sustainability is improving human well-being and ensuring social equity for present and future generations while safeguarding the planet’s life-supporting ecosystems." —fine words of Dean Chris Boone, School of Sustainability, Arizona State University founded 2006 (consider: educational background of 30 AEU tenured and tenure-track faculty).
 Note the definition of "Sustainability" is merely a rewording of the Brundtland Commission's "sustainable development" narrative.